...

 Products Aesthetics

-Most product engineers enhance the aesthetics of their products with fillet and chamfer.
-However, it would be best to choose between fillet vs. chamfer depending on the aesthetic requirements of your products.
+Most product engineers enhance the aesthetics of their products with fillet vs chamfer.
+However, it would be best to choose between fillet and chamfer depending on the aesthetic requirements of your products.
 Besides, fillets are commonly used in industrial design because they enhance the final product’s aesthetics than chamfers.

 How to Make Fillets and Chamfers Less Costly?

-Even though chamfer and fillet engineering can improve your product’s aesthetic appeal, they will increase the machining time and cost.
+Even though fillet vs chamfer engineering can improve your product’s aesthetic appeal, they will increase the machining time and cost.
 However, below are helpful tips on how to reduce costs for making your fillets and chamfers.

 Use Standard Tolerances if Possible